kr15h/ofxPiMapper/README.md

 The project started as master's thesis project by [Krisjanis Rijnieks](https://rijnieks.com) at the [Aalto Media Lab](https://www.aalto.fi/en/aalto-media-lab).
 Currently being developed during free time.
 Please [donate](https://ofxpimapper.com/) to create more free time.

+Note on build status: GitHub Actions ubuntu-latest, windows-latest and osx-latest images are used with 64bit environments.

 ## Introduction

 This repository contains the addon for [openFrameworks](https://openframeworks.cc).
 It is expected to be used as an extension for your custom openFrameworks project where you create a custom [FBO source](example_fbo-sources) that is being animated by an advanced process rather than a plain video.